Marvin Austin: New York Giants

-In the 2011 NFL Draft Austin was selected 52nd overall by the New York Giants.
+In the 2011 NFL draft Austin was selected 52nd overall by the New York Giants.
 Giants general manager Jerry Reese stated he consulted Austin's teammate at UNC Hakeem Nicks prior to the selection.
-Austin said Nicks was the first person to call him after he was drafted.
+Austin said Nicks was the first person to call him after he was selected.
 Prior to the draft Austin was heavily scouted by the Chicago Bears.
-Bears coach Lovie Smith and defensive coordinator Rod Marinelli visited Austin and "spent a goodly amount of time with him."
+Bears coach Lovie Smith and defensive coordinator Rod Marinelli visited Austin and "spent a goodly amount of time with him".

 On August 22, Austin's season was cut short as he tore his pectoral muscle during a preseason game against the Bears.
 He was placed on injured reserve on August 30.

-Most famous for injuring Jet's QB Mark Sanchez in the 4th quarter of a 2013 pre-season game vs. the Jets, that ended Sanchez's career as a Jet.
+On August 24, 2013, Austin sacked Jets quarterback Mark Sanchez in the 4th quarter of a pre-season game, which effectively ended Sanchez's Jets career.

 Austin saw his first appearance come in the Giants' second game of the 2012 NFL season, when the Giants played the Tampa Bay Buccaneers.